UN health agency chief declares monkeypox a global emergency - NewsBreak

 UN health agency chief declares monkeypox a global emergency

-LONDON (AP) — The chief of the World Health Organization (WHO) said the expanding monkeypox outbreak in more than 70 countries is an “extraordinary” situation that now qualifies as a global emergency, a declaration Saturday that could lead to further investment in treating the once-rare disease and worsen the scramble for scarce vaccines.
+LONDON (AP) — The chief of the World Health Organization said the expanding monkeypox outbreak in more than 70 countries is an “extraordinary” situation that now qualifies as a global emergency, a declaration Saturday that could spur further investment in treating the once–rare disease and worsen the scramble for scarce vaccines.

 WHO Director–General Tedros Adhanom Ghebreyesus made the decision to issue the declaration despite a lack of consensus among experts serving on the U.N. health agency’s emergency committee.
 It was the first time the chief of the U.N. health agency has taken such an action.